 PluginGemfile as well?

-#2 Updated by Jean-Baptiste Barth about 5 years ago
+#2 Updated by Jean-Baptiste Barth over 5 years ago

 - Assignee set to Jean-Baptiste Barth

 Obviously you shouldn't run redmine rake tasks directly inside plugins.
 Bundler is not broken inside plugins per se.
 As plugins cannot run without redmine core, commands should be run from redmine core and optionnally limit effects to a specific plugin (with

 Renaming things in a non-standard fashion would break plugins possible integration as rubygems which is not better I think.

 #3 Updated by Harry Garrood over 5 years ago

 At the moment you shouldn't, but it would certainly be nice (and be less confusing for plugin authors) to be able to.